RonKahr/NumJS/README.md

 copy():  Returns a copy of the matrix.
 getColumnVector(col):  Return a RVector object of the specified column.
 getRowVector(row):  Return a RVector object of the specified row.
+identityMatrix(n,m):  Return an identity matrix with n rows and m columns.
 multiply(B):  Return a RMatrix object of the AxB product.
 subtract(B):  Subtract the RMatrix B from the current matrix, A-B.
 transpose():  Return the transpose (A<sup>T</sup>) of the current matrix.